Why We Love Botox

-How does this translate to wrinkles?
+So, how does this translate to wrinkles?
 Certain exaggerated facial movements are responsible for something called dynamic wrinkles.
 Temporarily relaxing key muscles in the face allows the skin to remain smooth.
-This lets the skin heal and thicken, which softens and even eliminates lines and wrinkles.
+The skin heals and thickens, which softens and even eliminates lines and wrinkles.
 Botox also has a preventative effect.
 Started early, it can prevent these wrinkles from ever showing up.

-A study published in JAMA Facial Plastic Surgery in 2015 showed that Botox improves the elasticity and flexibility of skin after treatment.
+A study published in JAMA Facial Plastic Surgery in 2015* showed that Botox also improves the elasticity and flexibility of skin after treatment.
 “The effects of botulinum toxin A on the skin are similar to those reported when using radio-frequency skin tightening,” according to the experiment.
-These improvements in the skin lasted for the same amount of time as the Botox’s effects.
+These improvements in the skin lasted for the same amount of time as the smoothing effects from the Botox.
 Researchers were unclear as to exactly why this occurs.

 Frequently Asked Questions:

-Botox simply relaxes the muscles responsible for wrinkles.
-Good Botox injections won’t make you look anything but well rested and refreshed.
+Botox relaxes the muscles responsible for wrinkles.
+Botox injections done by a qualified injector will make you look well rested and refreshed.

-When Botox was first introduced, a handful of celebrities could be seen walking around with immobile foreheads, or stiff, forced-looking smiles.
+When Botox was first on the scene a handful of celebrities could be spotted walking around with immobile foreheads, or stiff, forced-looking smiles.
 It quickly gained a reputation for causing “frozen face.”
-Today, doctors have had more experience with Botox and know just how much and where to inject it for the most natural-looking results.
+Today, doctors have more experience with Botox and know just how much and where to inject for the most natural-looking results.
 Most doctors agree it’s better to keep a bit of natural movement.

 Is Botox a filler?

-Fillers are used to plump up areas of the face that have lost volume over time and provide some lift to lax skin.
-They can also be used to fill in lines that are a result of volume loss, like lines that go from the corners of the mouth to the nose.
-Botox, on the other hand, is for treating dynamic wrinkles: these are formed as a result of movement (frowning, squinting, raising your eyebrows in surprise, etc.).
+Fillers plump up areas of the face that have lost volume over time.
+They can also fill in lines that are a result of volume loss, like lines that go from the corners of the mouth to the nose.
+Botox, on the other hand, is for treating dynamic wrinkles: those formed as a result of movement, like frowning, squinting, or raising your eyebrows.
 Over time the temporary lines that develop from these expressions become etched in our skin so that even at rest they are visible.
 Botox doesn’t add volume the way a filler does.

 Does it hurt?

 Botox is injected through a very tiny, thin needle.
 Most people describe it as nothing more than a prick.
-If you’re very concerned, your injector should provide you with ice or anesthetic cream to help dull the sensation.
-I always tell myself that the results are worth any minor pain from an injection, and they are!
+If you’re very concerned, your injector can provide you with ice or anesthetic cream to help dull the sensation.
+Most agree that the results are worth any minor pain from an injection.

 What if I get addicted?

 There is nothing chemically addictive in Botox.
-The only thing you could develop a habit of is having smooth, line-free skin.
-But, should you try Botox once and decide never to do it again, your skin will go back to the way it was previously and will be no worse for wear.
-Technically it would be better to do a little Botox over a lifetime than none.
+The only thing you could develop a habit of is smooth, line-free skin.
+Should you try Botox once and decide never to do it again, your skin will go back to the way it was and be no worse for wear.
+Technically, it would be better to do a little Botox over a lifetime than none.
 Every treatment gives the underlying muscles a short “vacation,” allowing your skin a few months to relaxing and recoup.

 When should I start getting Botox?

-Botox works amazingly well as a preventative measure.
-By relaxing the muscles responsible for forming wrinkles, it stops them from even appearing.
+Botox is a fantastic preventative measure.
+By relaxing the muscles responsible for forming wrinkles, it can halt them from even appearing.
 If you already see lines, Botox can still help.
 For very deeply etched lines, it may take a couple of treatments for the skin to repair and smooth itself out.
 This is why it’s always better to start getting injected before (or as soon as) you see lines that bother you.
-People are getting Botox in their twenties these days, and while it may seem quite young, it’s the perfect time to start a preemptive strike!
+People are getting Botox in their twenties these days, and while it may seem quite young, it’s actually the perfect time to start a preemptive strike!

 Where is Botox injected?

-Botox is approved for use between the eyebrows, the forehead, and for crow’s feet.
+Botox is FDA approved for use between the eyebrows, the forehead, and for crow’s feet.
 There are also some off-label cosmetic uses for Botox, depending on the experience and discretion of the injector.
 Botox has been known to treat “bunny lines” (lines on the sides of the nose), down-turned corners of the mouth, a gummy smile (too much gum line showing when you smile), slim a wide or square jawline, smooth a dimpled chin, and more.
-Let your injector know what bothers you and see what they suggest.
+Talk to your injector and see what they suggest.
 Neurotoxins can work wonders but done incorrectly or by someone inexperienced they can cause you to look odd or distorted.

 How is Botox priced?

-Usually, you’ll see prices for Botox listed either by the unit or by the area.
+You’ll see prices for Botox listed either by the unit or by the area.
 A price listed somewhere in the range of ten to fifteen dollars is a “per unit” price.
-(The amount will vary based on where you live and where you chose to go for injections.)
+(The amount will vary based on where you live and where you go for injections.)
 It’s impossible to know precisely how many units of neurotoxin you’ll need without the physician first examining you.
-This is because he/she needs an idea of how strong and how thick the muscles are that they’ll be injecting.
+He/she needs an idea of how strong and how thick the muscles are that they’ll be injecting.
 You could require anywhere from about 5 to 30 units in any given area.

-There is also a rewards program called Brilliant Distinctions which you should join.
-Sign up on their website.
-For all Allergan products purchased you receive points, and when your points accumulate you earn coupons to use on future Allergan purchases.
-In addition to Botox, Allergen makes a few different facial fillers, Latisse, Kybella, and the SkinMedica skincare line.
+For any Allergan products you purchase you’ll receive points, and as your points accumulate, you’ll earn coupons to use on future Allergan purchases.
+Allergen makes Botox, fillers like Juvederm, as well as Latisse, Kybella, and the SkinMedica skincare line.